ihorizonsr/docker-basics/README.md

 ### Docker’s Registry

-Docker registries are services that provide locations from where you can store and download images.
+Docker registries are services that provide locations from where we can store and download images.
 In other words, a Docker registry contains Docker repositories that host one or more Docker Images.
 Public Registries include two components namely the Docker Hub and Docker Cloud.
-You can also use Private Registries.
+We can also use Private Registries.
 The most common commands when working with registries include: docker push, docker pull, docker run